TheSeaOfRhun/LTR/README.md

 Here is a set of tools to run Lucene (5.3.1) on TREC collections.
 To build it run `ant` from inside the `lucene.TREC` directory.
-The Lucene libraries live in `lib`, the TREC-like classes in `bin` and the tool-set is bundled into `lib/lucene.TREC.jar`.
-The usual way to use it on TREC test collections is to pass `IndexTREC`, at the command-line, a TREC-like document corpus to index, and then retrieve documents using the index with `BatchSearch`, to which a set of queries is passed as input.
+The Lucene libraries live in `lib`, the classes in `bin` and the tool-set is bundled into `lib/lucene.TREC.jar`.
+The usual way to use it on TREC test collections is to pass `IndexTREC`, at the command-line, a TREC-like document corpus to index, and then retrieve documents using the index with `BatchSearch`, with a set of queries as input.

 ###### Indexing